travigd/documentation/server/3.1.0-pre/access-control-lists.md

 Keep-Alive: timeout=15,max=100
 ```

-You can also then limit acls on particular streams which are merged with the default acls.
+You can also then limit ACLs on particular streams which are merged with the default ACLs.

 ```json
 {